Paediatric chiropractor Williamstown

 For babies (0-12 months)

-For toddlers & children (1-12 years):
+For toddlers & children (1-12 years)

-- Soft tissue therapy
+- Soft tissue therapy and myofascial release

 - Stretching and mobility programs

-- Postural correction exercises
+- Postural correction and strengthening exercises

-For teens (13+ years):
+For teens (13+ years)

 - Low-force adjusting techniques

-- Sports injury management
+- Sports injury assessment and management

-- Posture and ergonomic education
+- Posture correction and ergonomic education for school and sport

 What babies & children experience